carlyh-micb/test_website/_pages/training.md

 ---

 # Training
-On this page you will find different training webinars and other events that are either offered by the CS-DCC and Ag-Act (Data Hub and Knowledge Mobilization Hubs).
+On this page you will find different training webinars and other events that are either offered by the Hubs.
 All events listed here are recommendations for our ICT members to consider.

 ## From the Hubs
 Coming...